Jacob Blake shooting: US leagues postpone games over racial injustice | DW | 27.08.2020

 Trump blasts NBA

-The NBA has said it hopes to resume the season by the weekend, even as the league faced criticism from President Donald Trump.
+The NBA has said it hopes to resume the season by the weekend.
+But the league still faced criticism from President Donald Trump.

 "They've become like a political organization and that's not a good thing.
 I don't think that's a good thing for sports or for the country," Trump said.